 10 Ingredients to Avoid When Buying Skin Care

 What you put on your skin has a deep impact on your health.
 As your body’s largest organ, your skin absorbs up to 60% of what you put on it.
-Now more than ever, we need to be mindful of what we are putting on our skin.
 As skin care ingredients become increasingly obscure, it is important to stay informed about their potential dangers.
 Some ingredients are linked to serious health problems such as allergies, eczema, hormonal issues, reproductive issues, and even cancer.

 Skin care should nourish your skin – not poison it with toxins!
 To protect your health, avoid these 10 harmful ingredients when buying skin care products:

 Parabens are among the most infamous toxins to avoid due to a 2004 research paper that found paraben traces in breast cancer tissue samples.
 Parabens are used as preservatives and antimicrobials to prevent the growth of bacteria and mold in an array of cosmetics, soaps, and lotions.
 They have also been linked to hormone disruption, as they mimic estrogen in the body.

 Phthalates are plasticizing chemicals used to make products more flexible or to make fragrances stick to the skin.
 Phthalates are known to disrupt the endocrine system (the collection of glands that produce hormones) and cause birth defects.
 They are commonly found in synthetic fragrance, nail polish, and hairspray.

 Synthetic fragrances, also known as parfum, are used in perfumes and deodorants.
 Fragrances are a complex mixture of hundreds of other chemicals and are dangerous because you can never be sure what you are being exposed to.
 They can be a major factor causing skin allergies or dermatitis.